MicrosoftDocs/security/zero-trust/azure-infrastructure-storage.md

 - Have a revocation plan.
 - Configure SAS expiration policies.
 - Validate permissions.
 - Use a user delegation SAS wherever possible.
-This SAS is signed with Azure AD credentials.
+This SAS is signed with Microsoft Entra credentials.

-## Step 3.
-Logically separate or segregate critical data with network controls
+## Step 3: Logically separate or segregate critical data with network controls

 In this step, you use the recommended controls to protect the network connections to and from Azure Storage services.